ramadanasr/udacity-android-nanodegrees/README.md

 courses for free (but without certificate).

-### Android Basics Nanodegree
+# Android Nanodegree

 No programming experience?
 No problem!
-The skills you learn in this beginning Nanodegree program will accelerate your journey to becoming a working Android Developer.
+The skills you learn in this Nanodegree program will accelerate your journey to becoming a working Android Developer.this program teaches the tools, principles, and patterns that underlie all Android development.

 1. [Java Programming Basics](https://www.udacity.com/course/java-programming-basics--ud282)
 1. [How to Install Android Studio](https://www.udacity.com/course/how-to-install-android-studio--ud808)